Ngoh1919/First-web/README.md

 # First-web
-Website made with just htm and css
+Website made with just htm and css.